-Remember to include the same NAP (Name, Address, Phone number) across all your client’s business platforms, including their website, Google My Business listing, and yes, their Yelp business profile.
+Remember to include the same NAP (Name, Address, Phone number) across all your client’s business platforms, including their website, Google Business Profile (formerly Google My Business) listing, and yes, their Yelp business profile.
 Having the same NAP across all platforms will increase your client’s legitimacy to Google and increase the likelihood that they place higher in search results.

 Every business can choose up to three categories on Yelp that describes the business.
 While you want to include as many categories as your client’s business can fit into, don’t choose categories that clearly don’t apply.
 Choosing an irrelevant category can hurt the client’s overall rankings and/or incur a negative review.
 A good strategy is to look at other similar businesses that have a higher placement and see what categories they’ve included.

 Once you’re finished with the basics, you should begin working on the “From the Business” section.
 This a place where you can write more details about your client, optimize for keywords and make them stand out from their competitors.
 There are three sections you can add details to: Specialties, (Company) History, and “Meet the Business Owner”.
 But remember to never spam keywords!
 Keywords should always sound natural and not stuffed.

 How long should these sections be?
 There is no single optimum length for these sections so long as they describe your client’s company, products and/or services.
 Make sure it flows naturally and is easy to read.
 Consider using a list format where applicable to break up the paragraphs.
 A good rule of thumb is to check the profiles of your client’s competitors who are already ranking and emulate those.